 A Conversation with Orthodontist Dr. Rebecca Chen

 Orthodontists call them clear aligners.
-Consumers call them “Invisalign” (a brand name that’s become a generic term, like Kleenex, even though several companies make clear aligners).
+Consumers call them “Invisalign” (a brand name that’s become a generic term, like Kleenex, even though several companies make clear aligners) or invisible braces.
 Aligners are one of many technological advancements that have made orthodontic treatment less conspicuous, and one of many appliances orthodontists use to move teeth and align jaws to create a healthy, beautiful smile.
 The goal is a healthy “bite” – top and bottom teeth that fit together properly.

 How does Invisalign work?
 How long does the treatment take?

 Like traditional braces, aligners are designed to move teeth a little at a time.
 Before treatment begins, the orthodontist will examine the patient, take diagnostic records including x-rays, photographs, and impressions or digital scans of the teeth.
 From that information, the orthodontist can arrive at a diagnosis, and then use the aligner software to design your smile and plan your treatment and start guiding your teeth into healthy positions.

 Moving teeth is a complex biological process and needs start-to-finish supervision by an orthodontist.
 Most people see their orthodontist for a check-up about every six-to-ten weeks.
 With the end goal in mind, a series of plastic aligners are created using the patient’s initial impressions or digital scans as the starting point.
 Wearing them puts gentle pressure on the teeth, ever-so-slightly repositioning them.
 Each set of aligners is worn for a week or two before going to the next set.
 Over time, teeth reach their ideal places, according to the orthodontist’s plan.
 The total number of aligners will vary by the needs of each patient.
 As with traditional braces, patients will need to wear retainers after their teeth reach their new positions.

 Pros and Cons of Invisalign